 How to enjoy this saganaki

 Saganaki is a great appetizer and can also be very rich.
 One piece of fried cheese is more than enough for one person.
 Of course, there are exceptions to the rule!
-On a plate, serve one generous tablespoon of the chutney, set 1 piece of the saganaki on top, and add some arugula leaves.
+On a plate, serve one generous tablespoon of the chutney, set one piece of the saganaki on top, and add some arugula leaves.

 You can also sprinkle arugula leaves on a platter and arrange the saganaki pieces on top.
 Serve family-style with a bowl of chutney on the side.